googlefonts/Signika/docs/02-negative-axis/README.md

 WARNING:glyphsLib.builder.builders.UFOBuilder:Non-existent glyph class public.kern2.hyphen found in kerning rules.
 ```

-- [ ] find why this warning is being fired during build (it's not blocking the VF export, but it will still be worth understanding and getting past)
+- [x] find why this warning is being fired during build (it's not blocking the VF export, but it will still be worth understanding and getting past)

+**Answer:** It appears that the `/hyphen` glyph was kerned against several letters, but then it was set to the `/equal` kerning class – even though there was a `hyphen` kerning group in the "Kerning" window of GlyphsApp.

+I have tried changing the `/hyphen` left and right kerning groups back to the `/hyphen` class, and ...
+That fixes it!

 ## Setting "Negative" range values